Skip to content

 1. Musée du Parfum -Fragonard:

-Established in 1983 by the Fragonard Parfumeur, this privately-owned museum is dedicated to everything about perfumes.
-Otherwise known as Fragonard Musee du Parfum, the items on display in here include antique perfume bottles and toiletry sets.
-The museum gives a recount of the history of perfume-making and the components used by the Fragonard company in perfume-making.
-You can also buy whichever product you like from the items they have on sale.
+Established in 1983 by the Fragonard Parfumeur, this privately owned museum is dedicated to everything about perfumes.
+Otherwise known as Fragonard Musee du Parfum, the items on display here include antique perfume bottles and toiletry sets.
+The museum recounts the history of perfume-making and the components used by the Fragonard company in perfume-making.
+You can also buy whichever product you like from the sale items.

 2. Quartier de l’Opéra:

-This is basically the quarter of the Opera Garnier, which dominates the square.
-The area is studded with architectural gems, department stores dominated by Galleries Lafayette, restaurants, hotels and designer and haute couture shops.
+This is the quarter of the Opera Garnier, which dominates the square.
+The area is studded with architectural gems, and department stores are dominated by Galleries Lafayette, restaurants, hotels, designers, and haute couture shops.

 Time at Place de l’Opera is best spent walking around, enjoying the architecture, grabbing a bite or having a chilly drink and topping it with a good shopping spree.